Race riots in Miami: 1989 Miami riot

 The 1989 Miami riot came after police officer William Lozano shot Clement Lloyd, who was fleeing another officer on a motorcycle.
 He crashed and his passenger, Allan Blanchard, was also killed.
 Four days of rioting later took place in Overtown.
 On January 21 after the shooting, violence erupted in Overtown and the next day in Liberty City.
 Schools were closed and police cordoned off a 130-block area and teargassed rioting crowds.

 Aftermath

 "Quiet riot"

 After the arrest of Haitian demonstrators picketing a Cuban owned business, believed to have harassed Haitian customers, and the condemnation of Nelson Mandela's visit to Miami by many Cuban city officials, many black business organizations boycotted Miami entirely throughout the summer of 1990.
 This boycott was dubbed at the time as a "quiet riot".
 The boycott was noteworthy for its peaceful and successful tactics as compared to the recent riots.
-In the end $50,000,000 dollars was lost due to cancelled conventions in the city and ended with various business deals in the city to help expand black owned businesses and attract black professionals.
+In the end $50,000,000 was lost due to cancelled conventions in the city and ended with various business deals in the city to help expand black owned businesses and attract black professionals.